FavourDaniel/messaging-system/READMe.md

 ## Set up Celery

+Celery is a asynchronous task queue/job queue system for Python, designed to handle real-time operations and can be used to schedule tasks that run in the background, allowing for concurrency and parallel execution of code.

-Celery is a ....so it needs to be installed with Python's package manager.
+Celery is a Python package so it will be installed with pip.
 This will be done in a virtual environment.

 - Create and activate a Python virtual environment
 ```